Founder, President and CEO

 Treasurer and Secretary

 Tim Hoy is an attorney in Los Angeles.
-He is a Vice President of Team Sports at Wasserman Media Group.
-Tim got his undergraduate degree from Oberlin College, his law degree from the University of Michigan Law School and a Masters of Fine Arts in Independent Producing from the UCLA School of Theater, Film and Television.
+He is Senior Vice President, Business and Legal Affairs, Team Sports at Wasserman Media Group.
+Tim received his undergraduate degree from Oberlin College, his law degree from the University of Michigan Law School and a Masters of Fine Arts in Independent Producing from the UCLA School of Theater, Film and Television.
 Tim lives in Santa Monica, California.

 Tom Dempsey is a nationally recognized trial attorney, having obtained numerous million-dollar verdicts and settlements.
 His practice emphasizes spinal cord and traumatic brain injuries in state and federal courts, including as a member of the United States Supreme Court Bar.
 Named as a "Super Lawyer" yearly since 2004, Tom’s commitment to prosecuting socially-just cases is emphasized by his past presidency of and as a multiple Award recipient by the Public Justice Foundation.
 The National Trial Lawyers recognized Tom among the Top 100 Trial Lawyers in California.
 He serves on the Board of Governors of the American Association for Justice as well as on the Executive Committee and Board of the Melvin M. Belli Society.
 Tom has been a member of the American Board of Trial Advocates since 1978.
 He is a past President and awardee of Consumer Attorneys Association of Los Angeles.
 Tom has been a commentator in electronic and printed media regarding legal issues.

 Mona Strassburger’s career began as an IBM IT Consultant and Project Manager and has involved technology projects for decades.
 Her extensive experience in international and governmental affairs includes the World Bank, the US-Vietnam Trade Council in Washington, DC and Fox Entertainment Group.
 Mona’s volunteer efforts include her service as a Vice President and Treasurer for the Thai Association of Southern California.
 In 2007-2008, she co-founded and co-developed ElectionPreparedness.com and has served as the Digital Media Manager of VoteRiders since its inception.
 After creating and executive-producing TV Mandalay for the Myanmar community, Mona was a multi-faceted producer at the Thai Food Network.
-She is currently developing several ventures for a Myanmar company.
-Mona has a B.S. in Computer Information Systems from American University, an M.A. in International Relations from the Johns Hopkins School of Advanced International Studies (SAIS), and a certificate in French Language Studies from the Centre d'Études Linguistiques d'Avignon.
+She has been based in Yangon, Myanmar, since February 2013, working as a film and TV producer and developing multiple projects with local and foreign investors.
+Mona has a B.S. in Computer Information Systems (American University) and an M.A. in International Relations (Johns Hopkins School of Advanced International Studies).

 Stephen A. Unger